TABC License and Permit FAQs

 A license or permit is good for two years.
 It expires on the second anniversary of the date it is issued.

-Contact the U.S. Alcohol and Tobacco Tax and Trade Bureau before you apply to determine which permit, if any, you would need to conduct your business.
+Contact the U.S. Alcohol and Tobacco Tax and Trade Bureau before you apply to determine which license, if any, you would need to conduct your business.

 Under current law, alcohol permits are only issued to a permanent physical address that has been certified by local authorities.
 For example, a food truck that moves around a city does not have a permanent physical address.